- Home

 To qualify for a tax levy release, certain criteria must be met.
 The IRS typically releases a levy if it determines that the levy is causing undue financial hardship or if you have taken significant steps toward resolving your tax debt.

-• Offer in Compromise: Submitting an offer in compromise to settle your tax debt for less than the full amount owed can also lead to a tax levy release.
-Once the IRS accepts your offer, the levy is typically removed.
+Submitting an offer in compromise to settle your tax debt for less than the full amount owed can also lead to a tax levy release.
+Once the IRS accepts your offer, the levy is typically removed, providing immediate tax levy relief.

-• Collection Due Process Hearing: If you request a Collection Due Process (CDP) hearing by filing IRS Form 12153, the levy could be temporarily released while the hearing takes place.
-This provides an opportunity to present your case and potentially have the levy lifted.
+If you request a Collection Due Process (CDP) hearing by filing IRS Form 12153, the levy could be temporarily released while the hearing takes place.
+This provides an opportunity to present your case and potentially obtain tax levy relief.

 Get started with a no-cost, no-obligation consultation.
 We will discuss your options and outline a strategy to stop the levy and resolve your tax debt.